Website Manager

 Every attempt will be made to make this a fair and open tryout.

-Tryout evaluations will be performed by any Director of PBA, the Commissioner, the Competitive coach and at least one PBA Board of Directors and Travel Coaches Member.
+Tryout evaluations will be performed by the Director of PBA, the Commissioner, the Competitive coach and at least one PBA Board Member.
 This will create a panel of at least 4 evaluators.
 In no event will there be less than 3 evaluators present at any tryout session.
 Each evaluator will make an independent judgment of the players.
 Although the Head Coach will make the final decisions, the majority of the evaluators must agree on final roster.
 If a conflict of interest is evident, (i.e. one of the above individuals is a parent of a child trying out) another Board Member must be assigned by the PBA Board to participate in the evaluation process for the individual with the conflict.

 All positions are open to competition from all interested players.
 Each player should be able to display the skills at their desired field position.

 The Head Coach will determine the size of the roster and will fill that roster to its entirety at the conclusion of the tryouts.
 In the event a new player makes themselves available at a later date, the Head Coach, at his/her discretion can make an addition to the roster.
 In no event will a player be dropped from a roster to make room for a new player.
-Every attempt will be made to complete tryouts in reasonably good weather and field conditions.
+Every attempt will be made to complete tryouts in reasonable good weather and field conditions.
 Rescheduling may be necessary, but safety and fairness are the goal.

-All teams must meet the 80/20 60/40 Rule with their players.
-60% 80% of all team players must have residence in the Papillion/La Vista School District of Nebraska and 40% 20% can be from outside of the Papillion/La Vista School District of Nebraska.
+All teams must meet the 80/20 Rule with their players.
+80% of all team players must have residence in the Papillion/La Vista School District of Nebraska and 20% can be from outside of the Papillion/La Vista School District of Nebraska.

 27. PLAYING TIME: